byrd-laif/soilMakers/readme.md

 ### *Salon Programs:* Designed to be Fun, Creative, Interactive and Resourceful.

 **Tools For Understanding.**
-*An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to someone.
+*An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific **Actionable Know-how** that can be transferred to someone.
 Cultivating a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*

 [**Life*Styles* For Change ~ Becoming a part of the circle of life.**](./lifeStylesForChange/lifeStylesForChangeIntro.md)

 The *seeds of opportunity;* an awareness, taking the moment and transforming it into a better situation, something new and beautiful.
 Learning to live in the light of Nature.

-Being responsible stewards of Mother Earth means taking to heart the current planetary healing crisis.
-Accepting this circumstance, *responsibility* then means *ability, an action oriented *authentic response* to the situation as it is *now.*
+Being responsible stewards of *Mother Earth* means taking to heart the current *planetary healing crisis*.
+Soil to Soul; Humanity, finding them selves a part of the circle of existence, logically *Accepting* this circumstance, *responsibility* then means *ability*- an action oriented *authentic response* to the situation as it is *now.*

 #### *Environ-Mental Health